katewang1/Employee_Attrition_Analysis/README.md

 ## Machine Learning

-Three machine learning models were created, tested and optimized to determine the best fit for our website deployment: Logistic Regression, Random Forest and Neural Network models:
+Three machine learning models were created, tested, and optimized to determine the best fit for our website deployment: Logistic Regression, Random Forest, and Neural Network models:
 </br>
 </br>